tyler274/rummage/docs/mtg_rules/index.md

 1. **Rule Extraction**: Rules are extracted from the [Comprehensive Rules](MagicCompRules%2020250207.txt)
 2. **System Design**: Rules are modeled as composable Bevy ECS systems
 3. **State Representation**: Game state is represented as entities with components
-4. **Event-Driven Actions**: Rule applications are triggered by relevant game events
+4. **Event-Driven Logic**: Rules are triggered by and produce game events
-5. **Verification**: Extensive testing ensures comprehensive rules compliance
+5. **Deterministic Execution**: Rules execute deterministically for network play

+## Integration with Core Systems

+The rules implementation integrates with several core systems:

+### Snapshot System

+The [Snapshot System](../core_systems/snapshot/index.md) works closely with the rules implementation to:

+- Capture game state at specific points in the turn structure
+- Ensure deterministic rule application for networked games
+- Enable replay and analysis of rule applications
+- Support testing of complex rule interactions

+For more information on how snapshots are used in testing rule implementations, see [Snapshot Testing](../core_systems/snapshot/testing.md).

 ## Rules Categories